Xuanhanosaurus: Discovery

 The type species Xuanhanosaurus qilixiaensis was named by Dong Zhiming in 1984.
 The generic name refers to Xuanhan County in Sichuan, while the specific name is derived from the town of Qilixia.
+The specimen was recovered in 1979, when the author was conducting a Dinosaurian Fossil survey in Sichuan Province, when was guided by Liu Yawen and the 137th team to examine the Qilixia section, where they recovered the holotype of this new taxon at the southern flank of the Qili Dorsal Slope.
 The holotype specimen, IVPP V.6729, was found in China's Lower Shaximiao Formation.
-It consists of a partial skeleton without a skull.
+It consists of a partial skeleton without a skull, namely a scapula missing the posterior end, coracoid, a possible sternum humerus, radius, ulna, manus, as well a few fragmentary dorsal vertebrae.